 What should I do if my child was injured by an IKEA dresser?

 The IKEA dressers are inherently dangerous, and if you or someone you know has a child who was injured as a result of an IKEA dresser tipping over, you should hire a personal injury attorney to file a lawsuit against the furniture giant.
 IKEA should be held responsible for its actions, and by producing a dresser which it knew had the potential to tip over, it was negligent and should pay for any damages it caused as a result.
 The attorneys at the Lopez Law Group stand ready to assist and have experience handling cases against companies such as IKEA.
 We can be reached at 727-933-0015.
 Our attorneys are standing by ready to assist.
-Our consultations are always free, and we will be able to speak with you right away!
 Do not let IKEA get away with negligence that they should have been aware of from the start.
 We are standing by ready to assist!